Blending Moves

 Here is how it works: the second move is called anywhere from 2 to 8 beats before you do it (depending on many variables).
 After hearing the call for the second move, the leader must intuit where to leave the first move and at what point in the second move that one starts.
 Sometimes the point of entry into the second move is intuitively obvious and sometimes it is so non-intuitive that most people have to be taught how to make the transition.

-If you are new to blending moves, at the bottom of this page, you can find an Appendix with a list of easy blends that you can try out!
+If you are new to blending moves, at the bottom of this page, you can find a list of easy blends that you can try out for practice.
+More details and examples of blends can be found in chapter 12 of Salsa Dancing & Rueda de Casino Guidebook for Beginner to Advanced Dancers: Steps, Styling, Technique, Latin Rhythms, Humor & Anecdotes.

-Beginner/Intermediate Move Blends
+B. Beginner/Intermediate Move Blends

-Kentucky -- Exhibe - Setenta
+1. Kentucky -- Exhibe - Setenta

 (This sequence is like the beginning of Kentucky Complicado, but you don't finish that move.
 You basically move into the Exhibe 8 beats before the end of Kentucky.
 Sententa is called as the man rocks into the circle on his left foot.)

-Dedo - Enchfula Doble -- Exhibe
+2. Dedo - Enchfula Doble -- Exhibe

-Montana - Exhibe - Juana la Cubana - Abanico
+3. Montana - Exhibe - Juana la Cubana - Abanico

 For this chain, you do all but the last 8 beats of Montana and move into the Exhibe.
 At the end of the Exhibe you are in position to do Juana la Cubana.
-And as you go through that move there is an obvious point where you are positioned like you are in Abanico after you do the first 8 beats.
+And as you go through that move, there is an obvious point where you are positioned like you are in Abanico after you do the first 8 beats.
 So you move into Abanico at that point (when leads turn the follower and then themselves).

-Beso -- Exhibe - Juana la Cubana - Abanico
+4. Beso -- Exhibe - Juana la Cubana - Abanico

 Note that this is the same as the previous sequence but you just start with Beso instead of Montana.